A star falls in to the abyss. 3rd January 2022

 Me - "No, thresholds are not being crossed.
 It is volitional.
 I either step up to the mark and acknowledge the thresholds or I ignore.
 I don't ignore things"

+I can't actually believe someone would ask that question!
 To agree that this is too painful for me?
 How dare you.
-You want me to end this problem for you!
-The person who refused to let the narrative of the psychiatric team condemn her son to a lifetime of Risperidone, to being spoken to as service user.
-The person who kept going with her counselling course despite the violence and fearing for her life.
-No, this is psychically induced pain created through meanings.
-And his negligent (in my professional opinion) use of language is certainly creating a serious problem.
+You want me to end this problem for you?
+You have added to my pain by avoiding being honest about your feelings, and you ask me 'is this too painful'!
+No, it isn't.
+Because I am a person who refused to let the narrative of the psychiatric team condemn her son to a lifetime of Risperidone, to being spoken to as service user.
+I am a person who kept going with her counselling course despite the violence and fearing for her life.

 Me - "This makes me laugh because I deal in futures.
 I am therefore massively cautious in how I use language when I talk about the future with other people.
 You have just given me an uncontained 'how's it going to be'.
 Yes I am deferring, maybe I'm deferring while my mind comes up with an answer.
 Let me think.
 Rephrase it: what would I prefer is a better question- in a way I feel that I'm being judged, and I want to know what you think.
 That's why I can't just answer.
 How would it be for me?
 I am quite capable of coming here with the way I feel and managing it.
 I've been doing it for a year.

-He - "It doesn't mean that you can do another one"
+He - 'It doesn't mean that you can do another one'

 The gauntlet again.